liquidlegs/Lethal_Potato/README.md

 1) Download and install rustup https://www.rust-lang.org/
 2) Add the cargo to your path
 3) cd into the project directory
-4) Run the following command > Cargo build --release
+4) Run the following command
-5) Navigate to /target/build/project_executable_name>
+5) > Cargo build --release

+You will find the executable under /target/build/